Having clean drinking water is a necessary component to just about everything we do. Without it, well… you know what

-For a weekend backpacking trip to your local mountains and day hikes, the GEOPRESS is perfect and gurantees a drinkable source of water (if water is around).
+For a weekend backpacking trip to your local mountains and day hikes, the GEOPRESS is perfect and guarantees a drinkable source of water (if water is around).
 It also means you don’t have to use yukky chlorine tabs or annoyingly slow, nightmare-inducing ultralight filters.

-For travelers, the GEOPRESS is something you can have on hand for any and every adventure.
-If you’re curious about other altererntives for water purifying bottles, you can check out our roundup of the best filter water bottles for travel here.
+For travellers, the GEOPRESS is something you can have on hand for any and every adventure.
+If you’re curious about other alternatives for water purifying bottles, you can check out our roundup of the best filter water bottles for travel here.

 The Ultralight Water Purifier for Thru-Hikers

 If you still want the Grayl magic but don’t feel like packing the bulk and weight of the GEOPRESS, you can always go with the Grayl Ultralight purifier bottle (10.9 oz).
 Even thru-hikers need water bottles, so having the filter + bottle combination is a pretty sexy looking option if you can justify the couple extra ounces within your thru-hiker soul.

-For traveling backpackers and adventurers the Grayl GEOPRESS is all you’ll ever need because it is an all-in-one water bottle vessel as well as a filter system with enough capacity to be fully practical.
+For travelling backpackers and adventurers the Grayl GEOPRESS is all you’ll ever need because it is an all-in-one water bottle vessel as well as a filter system with enough capacity to be fully practical.

 The Grayl GEOPRESS Water Bottle is Fighting the Evil Plastic Monster

-Whilst leading Epic Backpacker Tours trips in Pakistan this last spring, I got another reminder of just how prolific plastic bottle use is.
+Whilst travelling in Pakistan this last spring, I got another reminder of just how prolific plastic bottle use is.
 Many parts of Pakistan have serious plastic overuse and pollution issues.

 I did not buy a single individual plastic bottle for myself thanks to my GEOPRESS, which is the first time on any trip that I have ever done that.
 Forget the money you save (which is another plus).
-Every traveler has a responsibility to reduce their plastic footprint ESPECIALLY when we travel to countries with no recycling infrastructure.
+Every traveller has a responsibility to reduce their plastic footprint ESPECIALLY when we travel to countries with no recycling infrastructure.
 With the tools available (ahem… GEOPRESS), there really are no excuses anymore.